-Regulation 38(14) of the Regulations Relating to Banks refers to the need for the Basel III Non-Viability Requirements to be reflected in the terms and conditions of a Tier 2 instrument unless a duly enforceable Statutory Loss Absorption Regime is in place.
+Regulation 38(14) of the Regulations Relating to Banks refers to the need for the Basel III Non-Viability Requirements to be reflected in the terms and conditions of a tier 2 instrument (defined below) unless a duly enforceable Statutory Loss Absorption Regime is in place.

-The SARB has provided some clarity on the loss absorbency requirements contemplated in the Regulations Relating to Banks in Guidance Note 2 of 2012 (Matters related to the implementation of Basel III) and Guidance Note 7 of 2013 (Loss absorbency requirements for Additional Tier 1 and Tier 2 capital instruments) ("Guidance Note 7"), and has indicated that it, together with National Treasury, is in the process of drafting legislation that will provide for a detailed Statutory Loss Absorption Regime.
+The SARB has provided some clarity on the loss absorbency requirements contemplated in the Regulations Relating to Banks in Guidance Note 2 of 2012 (Matters related to the implementation of Basel III), Guidance Note 7 of 2013 (Loss absorbency requirements for Additional Tier 1 and Tier 2 capital instruments) ("Guidance Note 7") and Circular 6 of 2014 (Interpretation of specified conditions for the issuing of instruments or shares which rank as additional tier 1 capital and tier 2 capital), and has indicated that it, together with National Treasury, is in the process of drafting legislation that will provide for a detailed Statutory Loss Absorption Regime.
 No official statement has however been made as to when the Statutory Loss Absorption Regime will be implemented in South Africa.
 The SARB has also provided detail in relation to its approach to bank recovery and outlined the phased-in approach to be followed in relation to the development of bank resolution plans in Guidance Note 4 of 2012 (Further guidance on the development of recovery and resolution plans by South African banks).
 These Guidance Notes are broadly drafted and require further refinement, and market participants continue to discuss the Regulations Relating to Banks and the Guidance Notes with the SARB.
 Paragraph 1.3 of Guidance Note 7 provides that the SARB will continue to monitor international developments around loss absorbency requirements, and if necessary, will issue further guidance.